PennEngineer/Shopify-Fall-2022-Data-Science-Intern-Challenge-/README.md

 A) Think about what could be going wrong with our calculation.
 Think about a better way to evaluate this data.

 The AOV of $3145.13 was calculated by calculating the mean of order_amount column.
-This is however not the best way as mean is senstitive to outliers such as order ID #17 where the order_amount is 704000 while the majority of the order_amount in the data set is nowhere near that.
+This is however not the best way as mean is sensitive to outliers such as order ID #17 where the order_amount is 704000 while the majority of the order_amount in the data set is nowhere near that.

 B) What metric would you report for this dataset?